mkell43/XMR-Stak-Monitor/README.md

   The app will append the `/api.json` URL, so do not include it.

   These URLs can be either remote or local -- it doesn't matter.

+  The minersconfig.local.ts file is ignored by this project, so updates should not wipe it out.

 1. Open a terminal/command shell, change the directory to the XMR-STAK-Monitor folder and run:
   `npm install`